Rima Te Wiata: Career

-Te Wiata has been a performer since the aged of 10.
-Having sung in TV presenter's Max Cryers children's choir, by 17 she made her stage debut in a production of The Prime of Miss Jean Brodie at Auckland's Mercury Theatre, and later attended the New Zealand Drama School.
+Te Wiata has been a performer since the age of 10.
+Having sung in TV presenter's Max Cryer's children's choir, by 17 she made her stage debut in a production of The Prime of Miss Jean Brodie at Auckland's Mercury Theatre, and later attended the New Zealand Drama School.
 After graduating in 1983, she went on a six month national tour, singing in Footrot Flats.

 She made her screen debut in 1986 on the long-running Australian soap Sons and Daughters, playing the role of Janice Reid for two years.
 On her return to New Zealand she appeared in a number of television series including Shortland Street, the police drama Shark in the Park, comedies The Billy T James Show and Porters, and sketch shows Laughinz, Issues and More Issues.
 Her roles in these sketch shows were written by David McPhail, Jon Gadsby and A. K. Grant and included impersonations of politician and future Prime Minister Helen Clark and newsreader Judy Bailey.
 The show won her the Viewers' Choice Most Popular Female on TV Award for two consecutive years, before she left the series in 1992.

 Te Wiata next spent two years working on the Australian sketch comedy show Full Frontal and also began appearing in films, including Send a Gorilla (1988), Cops and Robbers (1993), Hinekaro Goes on a Picnic and Blows Up another Obelisk (1995) and Via Satellite (1998).

 Te Wiata's stage appearances have included starring roles as Sally Bowles in Cabaret, Lady Macbeth in Macbeth, the voice of the cannibalistic singing plant in Little Shop of Horrors and directing and acting in The Vagina Monologues in Dunedin.

 In 2014 she appeared in horror comedy Housebound and in 2016 in Hunt for the Wilderpeople.

 In 2017, Te Wiata starred in season two of the podcast Within the Wires portraying artist and historian Roimata Mangakāhia.

 In 2023 she appeared in four episodes of season 2 of The Wheel of Time.

 Te Wiata has also released a self-titled jazz album, and toured with the New Zealand Symphony Orchestra.